mikron-ia/rpg-hub/README.md

 framework is `BSD 3-Clause "New" or "Revised" License`; particular libraries can have their own licenses, see attribution section of this file for details.

+## Project state

+The project is being still maintained and (ocassionally) developed since it is quite useful for me in its main purpose (keeping the campaign data for my own purposes), but due to its age (started in 2016), state of the `yii2` framework (effectively limited to maintenance), and overall effort that would be required to bring the codebase to a decent standard (immense and not very useful for practical purposes), it is firmly in its legacy stage.

 ## Background

-[Role-playing games](https://en.wikipedia.org/wiki/Role-playing_game) are a very wide category, ranging from very simplistic systems to extremely complex mechanical solutions.
-What they do have in common, though, is the story - you can play a game without mechanics, but even a primitive dungeon crawl is going to have some story.
-Managing this story, its cast, threads, and - if present - mechanical components - is the role of this project.
+[Role-playing games](https://en.wikipedia.org/wiki/Role-playing_game) are a very wide concept, ranging from very simplistic systems fitting in one page to extremely complex mechanical solutions spanning hundreds of books.
+What they do have in common, though, is the presence of a story - one can play a game without mechanics, but even a primitive dungeon crawl is going to have at least some story.
+Managing this story, its cast, threads, and (if present) mechanical components is the main role of this project.

-## Set up instruction
+## Set up instructions

 1. Make sure you have the proper stack installed; the current requirements are:
     * PHP 8.2+
         * Since there are no components from 8.2 used so far, the current code will run on 8.1 as well with minimal tweaking -- but there is no gurarantee this behavior will be maintained
     * MySQL 5.6+ database or MariaDB equivalent
+        * The current project was tested and found working up to MySQL 8.0 and MariaDB 10.6
 1. If you have no composer, install it via instructions from [here](https://getcomposer.org/download/)
-1. Clone the project to the desired directory
+1. Clone the project into the desired directory
 1. Run `composer install`
     * for a production deployment, add `--no-dev` option to avoid adding unnecessary libraries
 1. Copy `.env.example` to `.env` and fill it with configuration data
-    * Database access data is mandatory; without it, the hub will fail to start
+    * Database access data is mandatory
+      * without that the hub will fail to start
-    * Language configuration and key generators can be left with their default values
+    * Language configuration and key generators can be left on their default values
         * change them only if you have a good reason to
-    * API key must be set up to make API accessible from outside
+    * API key must be set up to make API accessible from outside and can be ignored if API is unused
-    * URIs are needed - without them mailing will fail, and a few redirects may not work
+    * the URIs are needed - without them the mailing will fail and a few redirects may not work
-    * mailing data and invitation validity are optional, but their lack will make inviting users impossible
+    * mailing data and invitation validity are optional but their lack will make inviting users via e-mail impossible
 1. [optional] If you wish to add data, create the `console/migrations/data.sql` file with SQL inserts that should be loaded into the database; this is intended for development/test work on larger data sets and is not needed for normal, initial deployment of a fresh project
 1. Initialise the project
     * For development: `./init --env=Development --overwrite=All`
     * For production: `./init --env=Production --overwrite=All`
-1. [on empty database] Run `./yii migrate/up`; `data.sql` will be automatically loaded if present
+1. [on an empty database] Run `./yii migrate/up`; `data.sql` will be automatically loaded if present
-1. [on empty database] Run `./yii rbac/init`; this will set up the access rights for the roles
+1. [on an empty database] Run `./yii rbac/init`; this will set up the access rights for the roles
-1. [on empty database] Run `./yii install/add-administrator` to add the administrator user
+1. [on an empty database] Run `./yii install/add-administrator` to add the administrator user
-1. [optional] Set-up cron tasks with content of `scripts/`
+1. [optional] Set-up cron tasks in your system with the content of `scripts/`
 1. Access the entry points as needed:
     * `backend/web` for the content management page
     * `frontend/web` for the presentation page